glibsonoran/Plush-for-ComfyUI/README.md

 **UI inputs**:

 *GPTModel (default gpt-4)*:  The ChatGPT model that’s going to generate the prompt.
 GPT-4 works better than GPT-3.5 turbo, but 3.5 is slightly cheaper to use.
+The new GPT-4Turbo is now included as: "gpt-4-1106-preview"

 *Creative_lattitude (default 0.7)*:  This is very similar to cfg in the KSampler.
 It’s how much freedom the AI model has to creatively interpret your prompt, example and instruction.
 Small numbers make the model stick closely to your input, larger ones give it more freedom to improvise.
 The actual range is from 0.1 to 2.0, but I’ve found that anything above 1.1 or 1.2 is just disjointed word salad.
 So I’ve limited the range to 1.2, and even then I don’t go above 0.9.